nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-update-default-nuxeo-page.md

 ## Instructions

+The idea is to override the default Nuxeo Web UI slot contribution, by using the same **name**, avoid having the two layouts being added to the DOM.
+We will use the  **priority** attribute to control the order of contributions with the same name.
+This allows you to control the merge of these contributions (ie disabling existing ones requires the disabled contribution to come after the one you want to disable).
+The default priority is 0: higher priority wins, so this contribution will result in an override of the default slot content template

 ### Copy the Original Document Page Element

 If you need to override any Nuxeo Web UI element, you need first to find the source file on the [Nuxeo Web UI Github repository](https://github.com/nuxeo/nuxeo-web-ui).